aevilla160/hpc_docs/docs/instructor_facing_Jupyterhub.md

 If they are relevant, try fixing these issues by improving the programming practices or by reducing the size of the dataset.

-If none of these above work, please <help section> (Need to insert a figure ?
-What is the <help section>)

 ## Creating assignments - Ottergrader information